XavierCyclops/Tomoscope/GrafImg/for_testing/readme.txt

 2. Files to Deploy and Package

--GrafImg.jar
+-graficar.jar
 -MCRInstaller.exe
     Note: if end users are unable to download the MATLAB Runtime using the instructions in the previous section, include it when building your component by clicking the "Runtime included in package" link in the Deployment Tool.
 -Javadoc
-   - javadoc for GrafImg is in the doc directory.
+   - javadoc for graficar is in the doc directory.
 When
      distributing the javadoc, this entire directory should be distributed.
 -This readme file